MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 ### Check the Webhook Signatures

-All webhook notifications from MobilePay include an x-mobilepay-signature header.
-The value of this header is an HMAC-SHA1 signature generated using your webhook signature key, the notification URL, and the body of the request (excluding all whitespace).
+All webhook notifications from MobilePay include an `x-mobilepay-signature header`.
+The value of this header is an HMAC-SHA1 signature generated using your webhook signature key, the notification URL, and the body of the request (excluding all whitespaces).
 You can validate the webhook notification by generating the HMAC-SHA1 in your code and comparing it to the signature of the event notification you received.

 ### Test Webhooks